etcadinfinitum/autotuner/index.md

 reconverted signal is cumulatively at the offset specified by the overlap parameter.

-We specifically searched for, and utilized, and istft which utilized the Overlap-add method (pictured in Figure 1).
+Our second and final approach to autotuning utilizes an overlap-add approach to istft which utilized the Overlap-add method (pictured in Figure 1).
+This involves

+**TODO: Math from here: https://archive.org/details/theoryapplicatio00rabi/page/63**

 | ![Overlap-Add Method Process](./media/images/1280px-Overlap-add_algorithm.png) |
 |--------------------------------------------------------------------------------|